omeryusufyagci/fast-music-remover/README.md

 ## License

 `Fast Music Remover` is released under the MIT license.
-Since it uses DeepFilterNet, which is dual-licensed under MIT and Apache License v2.0, the license can be found in the [LICENSE](LICENSE) file.
+The license can be found in the [LICENSE](LICENSE) file.